 The clay content in different pedons in surface horizon ranged from 26.9 to 69.7 per cent.
 The sub-surface horizons exhibited higher clay content as compared to surface horizons due to the illuviation process occurring during soil development.
 Similarly, the illuviation process also affected the vertical distribution of silt and sand content.
 Similar observations were made by Dasog and Patil (2011) in soils of North Karnataka.
 Silt content ranged from 10.2 to 43.6 per cent.
 It exhibited an irregular trend with depth.
 This might be due to variation in weathering of parent material.
 These results were in agreement with the findings of Naidu and Hunsigi (2001), who observed an irregular trend in silt content with depth in sugarcane growing soils of Karnataka.
 Similar results were also reported by Kumar et al. (2002).
 Sand content varied from 10.2 to 54.8 per cent it was more in the surface compared to sub-surface horizons.
 The sand content is much higher than the silt and clay fractions.
 The coarser fractions dominate in silicaceous, granite-gneiss parent material (Dutta et al., 1999).
 The texture of pedons varied from clay, clay loam, sandy clay loam to sandy clay.
-The texture was clay loam because of lesser mobilization and translocation of finer fractions.
-Similar findings were reported by Pulakeshi et al. (2014).
-The major area of red soil pedons varied between sandy clay and sandy clay loam.
+The textural variation might be due to different process of soil formation, in-situ weathering and translocation of clay (Srinivasan et al., 2013).
 Water holding capacity of various pedons ranged from 36.5 to 63.1 per cent.
 Irrespective of the pedons, the water holding capacity of sub-soil was higher than surface soil.
 These differences were due to the variation in clay and organic carbon content of the pedons.
-Similar results were reported by Singh et al. (1999) in soils of Ramganga catchment in Uttar Pradesh and Thangasamy et al. (2005) in soils of Sivagiri micro-watershed in Chittoor district of Andhra
+Similar results were reported by Singh et al. (1999) in soils of Ramganga catchment in Uttar Pradesh and Thangasamy et al. (2005) in soils of Sivagiri micro-watershed in Chittoor district of Andhra Pradesh.

-Pradesh.
 Bulk density of the pedon samples varied from 1.22 to 1.41 Mg m-3 (Table 1), followed a common pattern of increasing with increasing depth.
 It was attributed to the pressure of the overlying horizons and diminishing amounts of organic matter.
 Similar results were quoted by Marathe et al. (2003) in mandarin orchards of Nagpur and in rice soils of Eastern region of Varanasi (Singh and Agrawal, 2005).